trustification/rust-rfcs/text/0000-sigstore-integration.md

 End users can use additional projects like [in-toto](https://in-toto.io/) to build more advanced verification and attestation of software.

-The proposal is to improve the current situation, by supporting these workflows for users of `cargo` and `crates.io`:
+The proposal is to improve on the current situation, by supporting these workflows for users of `cargo` and `crates.io`:

 * Automatic signing of crates when publishing by crate publishers
 * Automatic verification of crates and their dependencies by crate consumers